Student Advice

 What are the different types of MBA?

-• Executive MBA: An Executive MBA focuses on practical knowledge and is designed to aid decision-making and problem-solving skills.
+- Executive MBA (EMBA): An Executive MBA focuses on practical knowledge and is designed to aid decision-making and problem-solving skills.
 Not all universities offer Executive MBAs, so you will need to speak to the university you are applying to for information on whether they offer this kind of postgraduate degree.

-• Mini BMA: A Mini MBA is a training course that focuses on business fundamentals, these cost more than your traditional UK MBA course and require less than 100 hours of total learning and will help you a lot when looking for MBA jobs.
+- Mini BMA (sometimes known as an MBA without work experience): A Mini MBA is a training course that focuses on business fundamentals.
+These cost more than your traditional UK MBA course and require less than 100 hours of total learning and will help you a lot when looking for MBA jobs.
 This is a less common MBA UK and is usually found in the USA, but it can still be studied in the UK.

 What entry requirements do I need to study for an MBA?

+Work experience can also be important too.
 Business schools can expect individuals to have at least three years of relevant work experience, and this can increase for executive MBAs.
-Some universities also ask students to take the Graduate Management Admission Test when applying for the course.
+Some universities also ask students to take the Graduate Management Admission Test when applying for the course, as well as other university admissions tests.

 How much does an MBA cost?

 MBA degree courses in the UK vary in price between the top UK universities.
-Tuition fees fall between £10,000 and £40,000 depending on the university and course itself.
-The majority of individuals fund their own course fees, although some employers sponsor employees.
+Tuition fees fall between £10,000 and £40,000 depending on the university and course.
+The majority of students fund their own course fees, although in some cases, employers may sponsor employees.

 Costs may go down if you study an MBA online.
-Distance learning courses often cost less than the average degree as you don’t need as many resources.
+Distance learning courses often tend to cost less than the average degree as you don’t need as many resources.

 What can I do with an MBA?